guillaumedsde/Harpocrates/js-api-client/docs/SetApi.md

 > DocumentSets getSets()

-List all documentsets known by the engine
+List all document sets known by the engine

 ### Example